c1505/jobs/README.md

 # jobs
-track information related to jobs you are interested in
+Sinatra application to keep track of information related to jobs you are interested in